bradshumaker/Linux-Scoring-Engine/README.md

 1. Have the "bad image" already created, for simplicity sake.

-2. Copy the engine.py file to the root directory, remove all read and write permissions.
+2. Read and run the install script.

 3. From here, edit the root user's crontab (# crontab -e) and place the line:

-                * *  * * * python2 /directory/of/symboliclink
+* * * * * export DISPLAY=:0 && export XAUTHORITY=/home/cpstudent/.Xauthority && /usr/bin/python2 /ScoringEngine/engine.py

+4. Configure the engine.conf file located in the \ScoringEngine folder

-4. Check the folder containing engine.py for Error_log.txt and review the Scoring_Report.html location you configured in the engine.
+5. Check the folder containing engine.py for Error_log.txt and review the Scoring_Report.html location you configured in the engine.

-My recommendation for setting up terminal based engine:

 # Acknowledgements

- This scoring engine was created on the behalf of both Holmes and Business Careers
+This scoring engine was created is based off Moses Arocha's Linux Scoring Engine.

- Cyber Patriot High School teams and created for their use.
-This code is avaliable

- for resditribution and modification of any kind, please refer to the MIT License.
+Provided uder the MIT License.